BOXLEGENDARY/Dex/README.md

 > If you can’t use the menu functions in Explorer, it means your executor is not supported or the required functions are restricted/locked.

 > [!NOTE]
-> 1. ​The console will be removed soon since it’s basically useless and just causes lag.
+> 1. ​The console will be removed soon since it’s basically useless and only causes lag.
 We all know what Dex is for anyway.
-If you really need to access it, just type `/console` in chat or press `F9` — that’s it.
+If you really need it, just type `/console` in chat or press `F9`.
-> 2. Dex is too advanced to be updated frequently.
+> 2. Dex is already advanced enough and doesn’t require frequent updates.
 > 3. Assets are not downloaded.
-If the original assets get deleted... good luck.
+If the original assets get deleted… good luck.
 > 4. What's different between Dex 2021 and Dex 2026?
->    - Just keeping it fresh and more features.
+>    - Mostly keeping it fresh and adding more features.
 >    - Uses stable third-party components.
-> 5. I didn’t add any overkill functions.
+> 5. I didn’t add any unnecessary or overkill functions.
-> 6. do not use env.decompile just use decompile
+> 6. Do not use `env.decompile` Just use `decompile`.

 ---